wechikathach/Movie-Project/README.md

 <img width="224" alt="Screen Shot 2022-07-31 at 4 44 32 PM" src="https://user-images.githubusercontent.com/110305874/182050273-38a860a3-dc51-4440-9374-c80ee50fd4ce.png">

-6. What customer ID are eligible for platinum status?
-We are launching a platinum service for our most loyal customers.
-We will assign platinum status to customer that have 40 or more transactions available?
+6. The company is launching a platinum service for our most loyal customers.
+We will assign platinum status to customers that have 40 or more transactions available.
+What customers are eligible for platinum status?

 INPUT: